 Home / Prepare / Conservation Fieldwork Essentials

-◊ At the moment, this guide is essentially built upon the checklist of ten considerations for respectful conduct during biological field sampling from the Costello & all’s paper (referenced as CM16 in this Guide).
+◊ At the moment, this guide is essentially built upon the checklist of ten considerations for respectful conduct during biological field sampling from Costello & all’s paper (referenced as CM16 in this Guide).
 We find that it provides an excellent initial checklist that we can adjust to our EwA guides’ format and further develop.
-Over time we will refine this list, adding references and considerations, and follow the advances of the conservation fieldwork ethics.
+Over time we will refine this list, adding references and considerations, and following the advances of the conservation fieldwork ethics.
 If there is anything else you would like to see added, please let us know and we’ll do our best to include it.
 Let’s be Earthwise Aware and study & protect wildlife responsibly!
 Thanks for your support!